-Since January 2020, the Corporation has retained Grove Corporate Services Ltd. ("Grove").
-Grove is a private company that provides CFO and Corporate Secretarial consulting services, corporate communications and administrative services to the Corporation, at a monthly cost of \$7,000 (2020 to 2021-\$7,000).
+Since January 2020, the Corporation has retained Grove, a private company that provides CFO and Corporate Secretarial consulting services, corporate communications and administrative services to the Corporation, at a monthly cost of \$7,000 (2020 to 2021-\$7,000).
+Effective April 1, 2022, the monthly cost was increased to \$9,450.
 This is an annual, renewable agreement which may be terminated by the Corporation with 90 days' written notice provided to Grove of the Corporation's intention to terminate the agreement.
 See note 10 - Related Party Transactions.